shmkane/SellStick/README.md

 ### /sellstick give shmkane 1 infinite - Gives an infinite sellstick
 ### /sellstick give shmkane 2 i - Gives 2 infinite sellsticks

-## /sellstick reload - Loads new config changes onto server

 # Permissions
 ## sellstick.give - Allows the player with this permission to give another player sell sticks!
 ## sellstick.use - Allows the player with this permission to use a sell stick!
 ## sellstick.multiplier.x - Allows players to sell by a factor.

+## Examples:
-(Ex: sellstick.multiplier.1.1 will sell for 1.1x the regular price)
+### sellstick.multiplier.1.1 - Sells for 1.1x reular price